logo

 Both mediation and negotiation are likely to be considerably quicker, less confrontational and cheaper than taking the matter to Court.
 What is more, in our experience, it is always better to try to sort things out in a friendly manner given that the people involved in the dispute will have to live close by each other.

-In many cases, disputes can be resolved at this stage without the intervention of a court case and a judge to come up with a verdict.
+In many cases, your solicitor can resolve the dispute at this stage without the need of a court case and a judge to come up with a verdict.

 Neighbour disputes – going to court?